Kenneth R. Clark, CPCU, CSA, CLTC, Accredited VA Claims Agent

 The first of these applications are for veteran’s households with low income and no assets.
 These do not require a rating but will result in much less income.
 Most Veterans can do these themselves, after being pointed in the right direction.
 Veterans with low income and no assets with a rating may require more help and I will be happy to work with them.

 The second type of application is for households with higher income and/or disposable assets that are also incurring the high cost of long term care.
 These claims always require a rating, and you need my help.

 The Income and Asset Test!

-Asset Test – Household cash assets or assets that can be converted to cash cannot exceed $80,000.
-A Veteran Service Officer will decide on a case by case basis what the allowable level of assets should be; personal residences, vehicles and personal property are exempt from the Asset Test.
+Asset Test – Generally, household cash assets or assets that can be converted to cash cannot exceed $80,000 for a couple.
+A Veteran Service Officer will decide on a case by case basis what the allowable level of assets should be; personal residence, vehicles and personal property are exempt from the Asset Test.

 You Don’t Meet the Income or Asset Test?

 Special Provisions for the Income Test – allows adjusting countable income downward for certain types of expenses.
 This requires a rating and special documentation.
 The VA does not disclose this special provision to the public.
 Household income of $2,000 a month to $5,000 a month or more can still qualify using this provision.

 Strategies for Meeting the Asset Test – Assets can be gifted or converted to income to meet the asset test.
 There is no penalty for gifting assets.
 This must be done correctly in order to comply with VA rules and in anticipation of needing Medicaid.
 An expert is necessary to do this.
 The expert can also estimate the allowable level of remaining assets.

 Our Help – Putting the Cart before the Horse – Prior to the application for a Claim with a rating, we do a survey to make sure that all the documentation is in order.